odoo/documentation/website/optimize/seo.rst

 - One for common Javascript code shared among frontend and backend (bootstrap)

-- One for backend specific Javascript code (Odoo Web Client interface for your employees using Odoo)
+- One for backend specific Javascript code (Twenty20 Web Client interface for your employees using Twenty20)

 Most visitors to your website will only need the first two bundles, resulting in a maximum of two Javascript files to load to render one